nestjs/docs.nestjs.com/content/techniques/validation.md

 - `ParseArrayPipe`
 - `ParseUUIDPipe`

-The `ValidationPipe` makes use of the powerful [class-validator](https://github.com/typestack/class-validator) package and its declarative validation decorators.
+The `ValidationPipe` makes use of the powerful [class-validator](https://github.com/typestack/class-validator) package (you need separatedly install it) and its declarative validation decorators.
 The `ValidationPipe` provides a convenient approach to enforce validation rules for all incoming client payloads, where the specific rules are declared with simple annotations in local class/DTO declarations in each module.

 #### Overview